csphere-cms/cSphere/readme.md

 6. Grant the csphere/storage directory and all subdirectories write access on filesystem

-7. Do the following when running it on your own server:
+7. Do the following when running it on a self-managed webserver:

 - Start your webserver, e.g. the PHP builtin webserver in tools/server directory